 The variety and depth of our portfolio is testament to the strength and capability of our teams.

-Being privately owned and independent means we can act swiftly and efficiently to meet our customers’ needs, solve difficult issues, and deliver work in a range of environments.
+Being privately owned and independent means we can act swiftly and efficiently to meet customers’ needs, solve difficult issues, and deliver work in a range of environments all over the UK.

-Just last month we secured a design and construct contract with Portsmouth International Port and are currently developing an efficient design solution prior to starting on site in November.
+Just last month we secured a design and construct contract with Portsmouth International Port.
+We are currently developing an efficient design solution prior to starting on site in November.
 We are also at an ECI phase with Neath & Port Talbot Council for their promenade improvements scheme at Aberavon.

 It seems that in just two short years, we’ve achieved such a lot and have so much to look forward to.
-It’s not until you take time to reflect that you realise how much has been achieved.
-Our rebranding anniversary provides a useful reminder for us to do just that.
+It’s not until we take time to reflect that we realise just how much has been achieved.
+Our anniversary provides a useful reminder for us to do just that.